 Sure, they’re not the most aesthetically pleasing of items and certainly not suited to all types of bikes.
 However, they are invaluable for lugging a change of clothes and packed lunch to work and the best way to transport heavy security chains that are now sadly essential in the city.

-Givi are the market leader for top boxes, but there are cheaper alternatives from the likes of Kappa and others.
-Although Givi racks are bike specific, the plates and boxes aren’t and can readily be picked up second hand.
+Givi is the market leader for top boxes, but there are cheaper alternatives from the likes of Kappa and others.
+Although Givi racks are bike-specific, the plates and boxes aren’t and can readily be picked up second hand.
 Do opt for the better rated Monokey kit, rather than lightweight Monolock ones.

 Rear Hugger & Fender Extender

-When you ride year round regardless of weather, wet or dry, you will find loads of crud is thrown up off road, covering your bike (and yourself).
-In the colder months this can include salt and grit too.
-All of which wrecks havoc on your rear shock, radiator, engine, downpipes etc. Left unchecked and stuff starts seizing up, causing problems and serious headaches later on.
+When you ride year-round regardless of weather, wet or dry, you will find loads of crud is thrown up off-road, covering your bike (and yourself).
+In the colder months, this can include salt and grit too.
+All of which wreaks havoc on your rear shock, radiator, engine, downpipes etc. Left unchecked and stuff starts seizing up, causing problems and serious headaches later on.
 Nothing worse than snapping or shearing bolts when performing what should be simple maintenance tasks.

-A rear hugger can be a little tricky to fit, but are great at keeping you rear shock and linkage clear of crap.
+A rear hugger can be a little tricky to fit but are great at keeping your rear shock and linkage clear of crap.
 A front fender extender is very cheap and can be glued or screwed on easily to help protect your radiator and engine and reduce crud getting flung up onto yourself.